 Global marketing strategy managers analyze market research results and design plans to make products and services appealing to people around the world.
 They pay special attention to marketing goods and services to foreign markets.

 As corporations around the world adopt a global business model, the need to develop marketing campaigns that take into account regional and national customs and trends has increased.
-The U.S. Bureau of Labor Statistics (BLS) reports that job positions for marketing managers are expected to increase by 9% between 2014 and 2024, faster than the national average.
-According to the BLS, marketing managers earned median salaries of $124,850 as of 2015.
+The U.S. Bureau of Labor Statistics (BLS) reports that job positions for marketing managers are expected to increase faster than the average through 2028.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $69,840 or less per year.

 Global marketing strategy managers usually need at least a bachelor's degree in public relations, marketing or another business related topic.
 Master's degree programs in global enterprise management teach concepts and skills useful to those seeking advanced positions in the field.
 Candidates interested in global marketing learn about the global marketplace, business law and marketing ethics.